Horose literary circle

 Interestingly, the French title has little to do with the original English or Chinese title.
 It is also slightly different from the one displayed in the movie credit as it did not include the “Chinoises” word.
 It was definitely added at the time of publication in France, emphasizing the China theme of the book and probably trying to capitalise on her previous book published in France which was focused on the cultural differences between the West and China.
 (See post “The Story of Horose or S. Rosen-Hoa part 2″ for more details”).

-The introduction to the book includes a long part where the author complains that French people or the French authorities have no idea about China.
+The introduction to the French edition includes a long part where the author complains that French people or the French authorities have no idea about China.
 She also complains about stories written by French authors and journalists about China that are often inaccurate or sometimes totally false.
 Although written in the early 1930s, such comments are unfortunately still valid today.

 For more details about the movie “Love & duty”, please go to post “Love and duty (Part 1)“.
 The life Horose / S. Rosen-Hoa is explored in post “The story of Horose / S. Rosen-Hoa“.